windscale-stephen/terraform-up-and-running-3rd-edition-oci-notes/ch02-getting-started-with-terraform/README.md

 The command provides references for where to find the information you need to set it up and walks you step-by-step through the process.
-On a Linux system the default location for the OCI CLI configuration is `$HOME\.oci\config`.
+On a Linux system the default location for the OCI CLI configuration is `$HOME/.oci/config`.
 You should end up with something that looks like:

 ```ignorelang
 [DEFAULT]